stephenc222/example-openai-assistants-neo4j-integration/README.md

-# Example OpenAI Assistants Knowledge Graph Search Tool
+# Example OpenAI Assistants Neo4j integration

 ## Overview

-This repo is the companion code repository for my blog post on leveraging Neo4j as a tool for an OpenAI Assistant to use.
+This repo is the companion code repository for [my blog post](https://stephencollins.tech/posts/how-to-integrate-neo4j-openai-gpt-assistants) on leveraging Neo4j as a tool for an OpenAI Assistant to use.

 ## GraphKnowledgeBot